 TxDOT contractors are aware of extensive damage and are working to replace the over 4,400 identified safety barriers, signs, delineators, and other roadway devices that were lost.
-Over 1,100 items were lost in the Windy Deuce fire and over 3,300 items were lost in the Smokehouse Creek fire.
-Local crews have begun recovery efforts and roadway restoration as materials become available and crews can safely enter.
 All major highways are open and flowing, however, motorists are encouraged to drive with caution and check DriveTexas.org for the most current road conditions, visibility warnings and road closures.

-Texas Department of State Health Services (DSHS): Points of Contact (POC) for the Rapid Behavioral Health Assessment Team (RBHAT) and the HHSC Behavioral Health IC Team were established prior to their arrival in Amarillo on March 11.
+Texas Department of State Health Services (DSHS): Two disaster behavioral health teams were released on March 14.
 DSHS PHR 1 plans to provide tetanus shots and other public health services on March 15, at the Fritch Multiagency Resource Center (Hutchinson County) Time TBD, Celebration Family Church 811 E Broadway St., Fritch, TX 79036.

-DSHS Texas Emergency Medical Task Force (DSHS/EMTF): EMTF-1 will remain on a standby with Wildland Fire Medical Support (WLFS) packages (PKG) prepositioned in Amarillo, Childress, and Lubbock.
-1 WLFS is prepositioned in Ozona, TDEM Region 7.
+DSHS Texas Emergency Medical Task Force (DSHS/EMTF): EMTF-1 will remain on a standby with Wildland Fire Medical Support (WLFS) packages (PKG) prepositioned in Amarillo, Childress, Lubbock, and Ozona.

 Texas Military Department (TMD): TMD CH-47 activated aircraft have flown a total of 59.8 hours and dropped a cumulative 100,800 gallons of water.
-TMD has one CH-47, two UH-60 rotary wing aircraft, and one UH-60 rotary wing aircraft with lift capabilities to support TX-TF1 medics in response to critical fire weather activated.
-One MQ-9 Remote Piloted Aircraft has been activated to provide aerial reconnaissance and situational awareness of fire operation.
-A LNO to TAMFS, a Winter Weather MRP and a SOC Support team are also activated in addition to the 25 TMD personnel and three aircraft activated.
+An LNO to TAMFS, a Winter Weather MRP, and a SOC Support team are activated for a total of 16 TMD personnel.